Top workshop

 Photo courtesy of Wheelworks

 Top wheelbuilders are picky about their tools — their tools need to work as hard as they do.
-Wheelworks of New Zealand fits that description and takes it a step further with in-house customization to optimize their workflow.
+That describes Islandix customers generally but Wheelworks of New Zealand takes it a step further with in-house customization.
 This look at the Wheelworks workstation is an inspiring read.

 Digital dish